ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 After your OpenWhisk environment is enabled, you can use OpenWhisk with your web apps or mobile apps with REST API calls.
 {: shortdesc}

-For more information about the APIs for actions, activations, packages, rules, and triggers, see the [OpenWhisk API documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/openwhisk/openwhisk/master/core/controller/src/main/resources/apiv1swagger.json).
+For more information about the APIs for Actions, Activations, Packages, Rules, and Triggers, see the [OpenWhisk API documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/openwhisk/openwhisk/master/core/controller/src/main/resources/apiv1swagger.json).

 All the capabilities in the system are available through a REST API.
-Collection and entity endpoints are available for actions, triggers, rules, packages, activations, and namespaces.
+Collection and entity endpoints are available for Actions, Triggers, Rules, Packages, Activations, and Namespaces.

 Available collection endpoints:
 - `https://{APIHOST}/api/v1/namespaces`